Dab tsi yuav tsum muaj Torsion Spring Kit tiag tiag suav nrog?

 What Comes in a Garage Door Torsion Spring Kit?

-A typical garage door torsion spring kit includes one or two springs, a pair of steel winding bars[^2], a center bearing[^3] plate, a set of lift cables[^4], and two cable drums.
+A typical garage door torsion spring kit includes one or two springs, a pair of steel winding tuav[^2], a center bearing[^3] plate, a set of lift cables[^4], and two cable drums.
 It is designed to replace all critical wear-and-tear components of the door's counterbalance system at once.

 My strongest advice on this topic is always the same: this is a job for a professional.
 The energy stored in a wound garage door spring is incredibly dangerous.
 While we manufacture these springs, we sell them to professional door companies, not directly to the public for DIY projects.
-I've heard too many stories of injuries caused by winding bars[^2] slipping or the wrong spring being installed.
-The most important part of any garage door spring[^ 1] kit isn't in the box—it's the trained technician who installs it.
+I've heard too many stories of injuries caused by winding tuav[^2] slipping or the wrong spring being installed.
+The most important part of any chaw nres tsheb qhov rooj caij nplooj ntoos hlav[^ 1] kit isn't in the box—it's the trained technician who installs it.
 A professional ensures the right parts are chosen and the tension is set safely and correctly, protecting both you and your property.

 Understanding the System, Not Just the Spring